HSZemi/mahlowat/README.md

 responses and statements.

 You should probably use `generator.html` to generate this configuration file.
 It will load the data from an existing `config/data.json`, so you won't have to start all over again if you want to correct or add something.
+**Warning:** An existing `config/data.json` can only be loaded if `generator.html` is opened from a web server.
+If you directly open the file from your file system, it will not be able to load an existing `config/data.json`.

-At the end of a three step process, the generator yields the contents to the `config/data.json` file, which you will have to enter there manually (please copy-paste).
+At the end of a three step process, the generator yields the (new) contents to the `config/data.json` file, which you will have to enter there manually (please copy-paste).
 Make sure the file is saved with the `UTF-8` encoding.

 ### Language